alsalafiyyah/alsalafiyyah.github.io/_posts/salih-ibn-fawzan/2020/2020-07-17-what-is-meant-by-the-salafi-methodology.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "What is Meant by the Salafi Methodology?"
+title: What is Meant by the Salafi Methodology?
 date: 2020-07-17
-hijri: "Dhul-Qa'dah 26, 1441"
+hijri: '1441-11-26'
-source: "Al-Muntaqa min Fataawa Fadilah ash-Shaykh Salih al-Fawzan, Fatwa no. 7080"
+source: Al-Muntaqa min Fataawa Fadilah ash-Shaykh Salih al-Fawzan, Fatwa no. 7080
-category: [manhaj]
+category:
+- manhaj
-tags: [salih-ibn-fawzan]
+tags:
+- salih-ibn-fawzan
 lang: en
-summary: "What is meant by the Salafi methodology is that which the Salaf (righteous predecessors) of this Ummah."
+summary: What is meant by the Salafi methodology is that which the Salaf (righteous predecessors) of this Ummah.
 muftis:
   shaykh:
   - name: Shaykh Salih Al-Fawzan
     url: /biography/fawzan
 ---

 ### Question: